tajkiatoma/devdroid/README.md

 Note that, unanswered questions are those for which there are no upvoted answers (according to Stack Overflow).

 ## API Limitations
-Stack Overflow API has been used to fethc data.
+Stack Overflow API has been used to fetch data.
 The unregistered usage of the API allows 300 requests per day per client (tracked by IP).